 Starting a Pinterest for your veterinary hospital will allow you to take advantage of Pinterest’s search features, driving traffic to your website.
 Not only that, but if your current clients like your animal clinic’s Pinterest, they’ll be able to use it like a visual resource library of information you’ve posted.

-Pinterest As a Client Education Library
+3) Pinterest Can Act As a Client Education Library

 Pinterest can act as an online resource library for your veterinary practice’s client education.
 Your animal clinic can create boards dedicated to various topics.
 The great thing about Pinterest boards is that, unlike Facebook, the posts you make don’t fade away quickly down a feed.
 When you put pins about a certain topic onto a board, people can go find them easily a year after you posted them!
 That’s not the case for information you share on Facebook or Instagram.

 Maybe your veterinary hospital’s website has client ed information on it, but clients don’t really use it.
 If you’ve invested time or money in having client ed articles or informational blog posts on your website, Pinterest can be a quick and fun way to bring attention to that fact.
 Your clients are already on Pinterest, so why not educate them while they’re there!?